-The proposed restriction would set a limit value of 100 mg NP/NPE per kg textile, which according to information provided in stakeholder consultation, would allow not interfere with the current regulation on NP/NPE in REACH Annex XVII, Entry 46.
-Several major clothing and household textile companies operating in the EU are already pursuing a similar limit value for NP/NPE in textiles, however based on restricted substances lists and other types of requirements and controls.
-The transitional period of 5 years that is proposed would, as indicated by stakeholder comments, allow sufficient time for implementation of the new requirement for those actors who are currently not engaged in phasing out NP/NPE in textiles.
+The proposed restriction would set a limit value of 0.01% by weight, which according to information provided in stakeholder consultation would not interfere with the current regulation on NP/NPE in REACH Annex XVII, Entry 46.
+Several major clothing and interior textile companies operating in the EU are already pursuing a similar limit value for NPE in textiles, however based on restricted substances lists and other types of requirements and controls.
+The transitional period of 5 years that is proposed would, as indicated by stakeholder comments, allow sufficient time for implementation of the new requirement for those actors who are currently not engaged in phasing out NPE in textiles.